Circadian Biology — Nobel Prize Science Reference

 Circadian disruption is not a lifestyle inconvenience — it is a classified health risk.
 The evidence base is now substantial enough for regulatory classification.

-IARC Group 2A Carcinogen: Chronic circadian disruption — as experienced by shift workers, long-haul flight crew, and night workers — is classified as a probable carcinogen by the International Agency for Research on Cancer (IARC, WHO).
-This classification is based on sufficient evidence in animals and limited-but-consistent evidence in humans, particularly for increased breast cancer risk.
+IARC Group 2A Carcinogen: Chronic circadian disruption — as experienced by shift workers, long-haul flight crew, and night workers — is classified as a probable carcinogen by the International Agency for Research on Cancer (IARC, WHO, 2007).
+This classification is based on sufficient animal evidence and limited-but-consistent human evidence, particularly for elevated breast cancer risk.

 Metabolic syndrome